Meet the distinguished faculty and staff of the Family Medicine Residency Training Program.

 Thao P. Tran, M.D., FAAFPProgram Director

-Dr. Thao Tran is the Program Director for the Family Medicine Residency Training Program.
-She has been with the residency program since its inception and was previously the Associate Program Director.
-She runs the Procedures Clinic for the residency clinic and the Practice Management rotation.
+Dr. Thao Tran is the program director for the Family Medicine Residency Program.
+She has been with the residency program since its inception and was previously the associate program director.
+She runs the Procedures Clinic and the practice management rotation for the program.
 She received her medical degree from the University of Virginia School of Medicine in 2000.
 She completed her family medicine training at Sutter Medical Center of Santa Rosa in 2003, with a focus on care for the underserved populations of Sonoma County.
 She continued her work with immigrants and underserved populations after moving to San Diego.

 Zachary Thomas, M.D.Associate Program Director

-Raised in San Diego, he completed his bachelor’s in human biology at UC San Diego in 2009, then completed his M.D. at AUC School of Medicine with distinction in the Alpha Omega Phi Honor and Service Society.
-He completed training in London, England as well as in rural and urban underserved hospitals throughout the U.S. He returned home to complete his residency in family medicine at the Riverside University Health Systems/UC Riverside program in Moreno Valley, CA caring for the marginalized populations of the Inland Empire.
-He served as Chief Resident his third year of residency and was awarded the STFM Resident Teacher Award in 2017.
+Raised in San Diego, he completed his bachelor’s degree in human biology at UC San Diego in 2009 and earned his medical degree from AUC School of Medicine in 2013 with distinction in the Alpha Omega Phi Honor and Service Society.
+He completed training in London, England as well as in rural and urban inner-city hospitals throughout the U.S. He returned home to complete his residency in family medicine at the Riverside University Health System / UCR program in Moreno Valley, CA caring for the underserved populations of the Inland Empire.
+He served as chief resident his third year of residency and was awarded the STFM Resident Teacher Award in 2017.

-He joined FHCSD in September 2017 and served as the lead physician for City Heights/Ibarra from March 2018 to October 2020 and improved clinical processes, patient care metric outcomes and clinic productivity, and served as a liaison for providers at the site and organization level.
+He joined FHCSD in September 2017 and served as the lead physician for our City Heights and Ibarra clinics from March 2018 to October 2020 working to improve clinical processes, patient care metric outcomes, clinic productivity and serve as a liaison for providers at the site and organization level.

 Kristin Brownell, M.D., MPHCore Faculty

 In addition to her role as core faculty, she runs the community medicine rotation.
 Her special interests include women’s, refugee and international health.
-She serves as the Dunya Women’s Health Collaborative Principal Investigator, a project which focuses on issues of refugee women’s health collaborating with five community organizations.
+She serves as a principal investigator for the Dunya Women’s Health Collaborative, a project which focuses on issues of refugee women’s health collaborating with five community organizations.
 She is passionate about social determinants of health and food insecurity.
 Additionally, she served as a volunteer Peace Corps member in Paraguay from 1994 to 1996.